bedrock-stdhub/bedrock-stdhub/README.md

-# bedrock-stdhub
+# Bedrock StdHub

 English | [简体中文](README.zh.md)

-A completely external 'hub' to load plugins with _unmodified_ Bedrock Dedicated Server.
+Plugin loader for *unmodified* Bedrock Dedicated Server.

 The word 'stdhub' is a combination of 'stdlib' and 'hub'.
 This application acts as a 'hub' to load plugins in form of behavior packs and provides plugins with a set of so-called 'standard libraries' for Server-side behavior packs to break out of the 'sandbox' of Scripting environment.